redFrik/udk17-Digital_Harmony/udk170518/README.md

 you should see the left and right values in the inspector update and the camera should move.

 in unity go into 'Edit / Project Settings / Player' and tick 'Run In Background' if you want to keep supercollider as your front application.

+try this little gui widget. it will also send osc - just like the lines of code above.

 ```supercollider
 Slider2D().front.action= {|view| NetAddr("127.0.0.1", 8400).sendMsg(\fromSC, view.x, view.y)};